Quinton Bohanna

-Quinton Bohanna (born March 16, 1999) is an American professional football nose tackle for the Seattle Seahawks of the National Football League (NFL).
+Quinton Bohanna (born March 16, 1999) is an American professional football defensive tackle.
 He played college football for the Kentucky Wildcats and was selected by the Dallas Cowboys with the 192nd pick of the 2021 NFL draft.

 Early life

 Bohanna attended Cordova High School.
 As a junior, he tallied 79 tackles and 12 sacks.

 As a senior, he posted 91 tackles (24 tackles for loss) and 19 sacks, while contributing to the team having a 12–2 record and reaching the Tennessee Secondary School Athletic Association 6A semifinals.

 Bohanna was a three-time All-state selection and ranked as a threestar recruit by 247Sports.com coming out of high school.
 He committed to Kentucky on February 24, 2016.

 College career

 As a true freshman, he played in 12 out of 13 games, starting the last 5 contests at nose guard.
 He totaled 14 tackles and one pass breakup.

 As a sophomore, he started in 7 out of 12 games.
 He collected 17 tackles (4 tackles for loss), one sack, one forced fumble and one fumble recovery.
 He missed the third game against Murray State University game with an injury.

 As a junior, he started in all 13 games at nose guard.
 He registered 18 tackles (3 for loss), one sack and one pass breakup.
 He had 4 tackles against Mississippi State University.

 As a senior, he appeared in 8 games and was a part of a defense that had 5 players selected in the 2021 NFL draft.
 He missed 3 contests with a knee injury.
 He posted 10 tackles (2 for loss), 3 quarterback hits and 2 pass breakups.
 He had 2 quarterback hits against Mississippi State University.